 Yes the odds “might be in your favour” as you say…after all, we’ve been doing this since the beginning of time.
 But it doesn’t mean that women shout keep schtum about their birth experiences which are less than positive.

-I know mums who have almost lost their life in childbirth, who have lost their babies in childbirth, who have been permanently physically changed beyond belief through childbirth, and who have plunged into terrible post natal depression after a traumatic childbirth.
+I know mums who have almost lost their life in childbirth, who have lost their babies in childbirth, who have been permanently physically changed beyond belief through a traumatic childbirth, and who have plunged into terrible post natal depression after a traumatic childbirth.

 So well done you – yes natural birth can be glorious for some, and that really is fantastic.
 But please do not tell all others who have not had the pleasure of experiencing such an amazing birth journey that they are “whinging” or that they are trying to out do each other with their painful birth stories.
 How terribly unsupportive and judgmental of fellow women can you be?

 What are your thoughts about such an opinion?
 Do leave a comment and share.
 And if you’re interested you can read all about my own birth story here – and no, I’m not whinging.